About the healthy home standards

 Draught stopping standard

-Landlords must stop any unnecessary gaps or holes in walls, ceilings, windows, floors, and doors that cause noticeable draughts.
-All unused chimneys and fireplaces must be blocked.
+Landlords must stop any unreasonable gaps or holes in walls, ceilings, windows, floors, and doors that cause noticeable draughts.
+All unused open fireplaces and chimneys must be blocked.

 Draughts make it hard and expensive for tenants to heat their home, and can limit the benefits of improved insulation and heating.
 Fixing draughts can be a relatively simple and low cost measure to keeping rental homes warm and dry.